aravind-gk/aravind-gk.github.io/about.md

 # About Me

 I'm Aravind, a Data Scientist by profession.
 I studied AI at Indian Institute of Science, and currently working at Microsoft.
-My core interests at the moment are search, recommendation systems, and natural language processing, although I'm also broadly interested in other domains of AI as well.
+My core interests at the moment are search, recommendation systems, and natural language processing, although I'm broadly interested in other domains of AI as well.

 # Work Experience